dylanmc/cs393_ext2/Readme.md

    writes modifications back to the "device" (file)
  - implement `import` to get a file from the "host" filesystem into ours
+ - implement a `mount <dirname>` command to mount a local file as an ext2 filesystem over an empty directory.

 Big projects: